cchowgule/esa/methods.md

 ## Data analysis methods

-### 1 - Grouping and aggregating data
+### 1 - Average percentage land-cover types

 Certain land-cover types cover a significantly greater proportion of both the PAs and buffers.
-Average fractional values over the entire dataset aggregated to the basic classification system show which types predominate in each PA and buffer.
+Average percentage values over the entire dataset aggregated to each land-cover type level show which types predominate in each PA and buffer.

+Apart from Dr. Salim Ali WLS, which has significant water bodies and wetlands, the ESZs are dominated by forest land-cover types in both their PAs and buffers.
+Cotigaon and Dr. Salim Ali WLS are the only ESZs to show more than ~1% cropland types in their buffers.

 ```
 import pandas as pd